TVHOP/LincolnRPG/proposal.md

 -Music

--get rid of that god forsaken bug
+-get rid of that god forsaken bug (if needed depending on nicetohave#1)

 -Different Characters